Willie169/LinuxAndTermuxTips/Windows Bootloader Recovery on Dual-Boot with Intel VMD SSD.md

-# Windows Bootloader Recovery on Dual-Boot with Intel Rapid Storage Technology (RST) VMD SSD
+# Windows Bootloader Recovery on Dual-Boot with Intel VMD SSD

 This guide helps recover Windows on dual-boot with **Intel Rapid Storage Technology (RST) VMD SSDs**.